 “…Christ Jesus, who, being in the form of God, did not consider equality with God something to be grasped.
 But He emptied Himself, taking upon Himself the form of a servant, and was made in the likeness of men.
 And being found in the form of a man, He humbled Himself and became obedient to death, even death on a cross.
 Therefore God highly exalted Him and gave Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”
 (Philippians 2:6-11)

 Both the cross and the manger proved the humility of Jesus.
 Both the cross and the manger held His vulnerable body, covered in blood.
-However, in the manger Jesus was covered in the blood of humankind, representing sin and pain, through His mother’s body.
-On the cross, Jesus’ body was covered in the blood of His own body, the blood that was shed for the remission of sin; the blood that flowed to heal every disease; the blood that was perfectly innocent.
+However, in the manger Jesus was covered in the blood of humanity, representing sin and pain, through His mother’s body.
+On the cross, Jesus’ body was covered in the blood of His own body, the blood that was shed for the remission of sin(Hebrews 9:22); the blood that flowed to heal every disease (Isaiah 53:5); the blood that was perfectly innocent.
 (Matt.
 27:1-4)